Generic injectivity of the X-ray transform: Introduction

-Originally, the conjecture was only phrased in the context of negatively-curved manifolds but it is believed to hold in the general Anosov case.
+Originally, the conjecture was only phrased in the context of negatively-curved manifolds by Burns-Katok \cite{Burns-Katok-85} but it is believed to hold in the general Anosov case.
 Despite some partial results \cite{Guillemin-Kazhdan-80, Katok-88, Croke-Fathi-Feldman-92, Besson-Courtois-Gallot-95, Hamenstadt-99, Croke-Sharafutdinov-98, Paternain-Salo-Uhlmann-14-1} and the proof of the conjecture in the two-dimensional case for negatively-curved metrics \cite{Croke-90, Otal-90}, this question is still widely open.
 Recently, Guillarmou, Knieper and the second author proved that the s-injectivity of $I_2^{g_0}$ implies that the conjecture holds true locally around $g_0$ (see \cite{Guillarmou-Lefeuvre-18} and \cite[Theorem 1.2]{Guillarmou-Knieper-Lefeuvre-19}).
 In particular, by \cite{Croke-Sharafutdinov-98}, this solves locally the conjecture around an Anosov metric with nonpositive curvature in any dimension (and without any assumptions on the curvature in dimension two by \cite{Paternain-Salo-Uhlmann-14-1,Guillarmou-17-1}).
-A straightforward consequence of Theorem \ref{theorem:genericity-metric} is therefore the following:
+A similar conjecture exists for the billiard flow of convex domains, see \cite{DeSimoi-Kaloshin-Wei-17} for the most recent developments.
+A straightforward consequence of Theorem \ref{theorem:genericity-metric}, combined with \cite[Theorem 1.3]{Guillarmou-Knieper-Lefeuvre-19} (and the remark following \cite[Theorem 1.2]{Guillarmou-Knieper-Lefeuvre-19}), is therefore the following: